nekopudding/graphs/README.md

 The AI for rabbits and foxes is restricted in flexibility compared what other actors can do.
 They can only see nearby parts of the world through the `ArenaWorld` interface and may only return the predefined commands obeying the rules above.

 Note that the AI should only rely on the interface contracts of arena animals, but not on specific implementations.
-For instance, we may chose to modify the size of the world, the energy limits, or the view ranges of animals in the actual competition.
-Returning invalid commands or attempting to cheat by casting the `ArenaWorld` to `World`, or casting other objects to specific implementations, may lead to the exclusion from the competition.
+For instance, we may chose to modify the size of the world, the energy limits, or the view ranges of animals.
+Returning invalid commands or attempting to cheat by casting the `ArenaWorld` to `World`, or casting other objects to specific implementations, will negate your submission for the the `Fox` and `Rabbit` AI implementations.

 #### The `World`